-If you want to extend the reach of your brand, consider reaching out influencers who have strong relationships with your target market.
+If you want to extend the reach of your brand, consider reaching out to influencers who have strong relationships with your target market.

 It’s also a good idea to redefine your target market from time to time.
 Your services may remain the same, but consumer behavior can change over time as visual trends come and go.

 You should invest time and effort in defining your target market.
-Don’t underestimate its importance — having a clear picture of who you’re selling your services will help you succeed as a freelance graphic designer.
+Don’t underestimate its importance — having a clear picture of who you’re selling your services to will help you succeed as a freelance graphic designer.